Secured vs. unsecured startup business loan

 - You need collateral: Not every business has assets to use as collateral, so secured loans aren’t an option for everyone.
 If you have limited assets, that could also impact your borrowing limits.

-- Risk: You put your collateral at risk when you get a secured loan.
+- Risk: You put your collateral at risk of seizure when you get a secured loan.

-- Longer approval times: Secured loans are more complex to underwrite, as the lender must verify your collateral’s value.
-Be ready to face a longer approval and funding timeline, especially if you go for a complicated or government-backed loan like an SBA loan.
+- Longer approval times: Secured loans are more complex to underwrite, as the lender must verify your collateral’s value, which can extend the approval and funding timeline.

 Unsecured loans for startups

-Getting an unsecured business loan as a startup is much harder than getting a secured loan.
-They’re relatively rare until you’ve been running the business for months or years and can show a track record of profitability.
+Getting certain types of unsecured business loans as a startup can be harder than getting a secured loan.
+Unsecured term loans and lines of credit are often more difficult to get until you’ve been running the business for months or years and can show a track record of profitability.
+Even so, there are some types of unsecured loans that startups could qualify for, like merchant cash advances.

 Unsecured loan pros